Newtown (Sarasota, Florida): History

 Segregation excluded African Americans from area beaches.
 In 1951, Newtown residents organized wade-ins to protest their exclusion from Lido Beach and other areas.

+Newtown Alive is a nonprofit organization working to preserve the history of Sarasota’s African-American community.
+The historic Wright Bush house at 1723 Dr. Martin Luther King Jr. Way is in Newtown.

 In 2011, two British tourists were murdered in the area drawing media coverage.

 In 2021, Sarasota County sought to develop an area of Newtown with multi-family housing.